awsdocs/amazon-ecs-developer-guide/doc_source/service_definition_parameters.md

 `deploymentConfiguration`
 Optional deployment parameters that control how many tasks run during the deployment and the ordering of stopping and starting tasks\.
 `maximumPercent`  <a name="maximumPercent"></a>
 The `maximumPercent` parameter represents an upper limit on the number of your service's tasks that are allowed in the `RUNNING` or `PENDING` state during a deployment, as a percentage of the `desiredCount` \(rounded down to the nearest integer\)\.
 This parameter enables you to define the deployment batch size\.
-For example, if your service has a `desiredCount` of four tasks and a `maximumPercent` value of 200%, the scheduler may start four new tasks before stopping the four older tasks \(provided that the cluster resources required to do this are available\)\.
-The default value for `maximumPercent` is 200%\.
+For example, if your replica service has a `desiredCount` of four tasks and a `maximumPercent` value of 200%, the scheduler may start four new tasks before stopping the four older tasks \(provided that the cluster resources required to do this are available\)\.
+The default value for a replica service for `maximumPercent` is 200%\.
+If you are using a daemon service type, the `maximumPercent` should remain at 100%, which is the default value\.
 The maximum number of tasks during a deployment is the `desiredCount` multiplied by the `maximumPercent`/100, rounded down to the nearest integer value\.
 `minimumHealthyPercent`  <a name="minimumHealthyPercent"></a>
 The `minimumHealthyPercent` represents a lower limit on the number of your service's tasks that must remain in the `RUNNING` state during a deployment, as a percentage of the `desiredCount` \(rounded up to the nearest integer\)\.
 This parameter enables you to deploy without using additional cluster capacity\.
 For example, if your service has a `desiredCount` of four tasks and a `minimumHealthyPercent` of 50%, the scheduler may stop two existing tasks to free up cluster capacity before starting two new tasks\.
 Tasks for services that *do not* use a load balancer are considered healthy if they are in the `RUNNING` state\.
 Tasks for services that *do* use a load balancer are considered healthy if they are in the `RUNNING` state and the container instance on which the load balancer is hosted is reported as healthy\.
-The default value for `minimumHealthyPercent` is 50% in the console and 100% for the AWS CLI, the AWS SDKs, and the APIs\.
+The default value for a replica service for `minimumHealthyPercent` is 50% in the AWS Management Console and 100% for the AWS CLI, the AWS SDKs, and the APIs\.
+The default value for a daemon service for `minimumHealthyPercent` is 0% for the AWS CLI, the AWS SDKs, and the APIs and 50% for the AWS Management Console\.
 The minimum number of healthy tasks during a deployment is the `desiredCount` multiplied by the `minimumHealthyPercent`/100, rounded up to the nearest integer value\.

 `placementConstraints`